-More about the Law Office of Nigel A. Barrella - proudly serving individuals and businesses in the District of Columbia and nationwide since 2012.
+More about Barrella Law PLLC - proudly serving individuals and businesses in the District of Columbia and nationwide since 2012.

 Here are some of the state and federal courts and administrative agencies where Nigel represents clients.
 The rules about where and how attorneys can represent clients are complicated -- Nigel may be able to help you even if you don't see your state, court, or agency on the list.